Benjamin-Meyer-Dev/Sign_Language_Detection/README.md

 4. Run the Application

 Note:
-- To gather your own training data and create your own model, simply delete the current model out of the "/model" folder before running the application.
+To collect your own training data and train a custom model, delete the sign_language_model.keras file located in the /model directory before running the application.
+When no pre-trained model is found, the app will automatically enable the data collection and training interface.